|www.ethanwiner.com - since 1997|

 Many unbelievably horrible acts have been committed in the name of god because people believed they were doing what god wanted.
 (One definition of a fanatic is, "Someone who does what god would do if only god could.")
 I've heard religious people condemn sex scenes in movies as being against god's teachings.
 But if these people really do believe in an omnipotent god, how dare they presume to speak for that god?
 Likewise, these same people have railed against pregnancy and AIDS education with disastrous results.
 The believers often react violently to people like me, because they have no logical arguments with which to counter my claims.
 It becomes reduced to "might makes right," which defies the notion of a democratic society.
 Contrary to the popular belief that people who devote their life to god should be exalted, the Religious Wrong, as I like to call it, is full of hatred and intolerance for homosexuals, atheists, and even women.
 If a god created all of mankind, did that same god not also create homosexuals and atheists?

-Religious beliefs have other negative effects - they often discourage people from being organ donors, and they are usually behind laws against sodomy, prostitution, assisted suicide, and homosexual rights.
-Clearly, misguided religious beliefs are behind the constant barrage of abortion clinic bombings, and that bombing of a gay bar in Atlanta.
+Religious beliefs have other negative effects - they can discourage people from being organ donors, and they are usually behind laws against sodomy, prostitution, assisted suicide, and homosexual rights.
+Clearly, misguided religious beliefs are behind the constant barrage of abortion clinic bombings, and the bombing years ago of a gay bar in Atlanta.

 THE BOTTOM LINE